Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/Outline_Hybrid.md

 ## Day 4

-Big Contract Writing Extravaganza.
-Details coming soon.
+Big Contract Writing Extravaganza

+### Morning

+- 🗣️ EVM Concepts
+- ⌨️ Solidity Code Along
+- ⌨️ Vyper Code Along
+- ☕ Break
+- 🗣️ Wasm Concepts
+- ⌨️ ink!
+Code Along
+- ⌨️ ask!
+Code Along (optional)

+### Afternoon

 ## Day 5
-This day combines the two culminating activities from the respective modules.
+This day combines the two culminating activities from the two modules into a day-long hands-on learning and comradery activity.

+### Morning
 Students will launch a blockchain a la the blockchain module.
+Also get a few last short talks
 Then they will use that chain to launch their smart contracts a la the contracts module.

 - ⌨️ Start a Blockchain Activity
 - 🗣️ Unstoppable Applications Lecture
+- ☕ Break
+- 🗣️ Types of Forks
-- ⌨️ Launch a Contract Activity
+- ⌨️ Forking Exercises

+### Afternoon

+🎲⌨️☕ In the afternoon we will use the chain that we launched in the morning to execute the smart contracts competition.